Ursari: Post-Communism

-Romanian Police was criticized for its failure to intervene and prevent violence, despite being made aware of the potential for conflict — in Bolintin Deal, 22 out of 26 Ursari houses were burned before the Jandarmeria and fire service dispersed the mob.
+The Romanian Police was criticized for its failure to intervene and prevent violence, despite being made aware of the potential for conflict — in Bolintin Deal, 22 out of 26 Ursari houses were burned before the Jandarmeria and fire service dispersed the mob.
 However, in Ogrezeni and Bolintin Vale, Police forces were themselves faced with violence from the mob, after allegations that they had vested interest in supporting the Roma community at large; in Ogrezeni, 13 or 14 out of 15 Ursari houses were set on fire, and 11 were devastated in Bolintin Vale.

 All members of the Ursari community in Bolintin Deal settled in either Bucharest or Giurgiu, many of them after selling their plots of land; a group attempted to return in May 1991, but was chased away by the locals.
 Reportedly, authorities informed the Ursari that they had better to run away.
 By 2005, several Ursari who had taken residence in Bucharest Sector 4 requested to be issued deeds for formerly state-owned land in Bolintin Deal, which was then being allocated to residents; the local authorities denied their request, arguing that ownership of the land in question was still subject to dispute, and indicating that the Ursari could purchase other plots if they chose to do so.

 Ursari were a seasonal presence on the Black Sea Coast under the Bulgarian Communist regime.
 Though much rarer, bear leading is still practiced by nomadic groups of Ursari in various areas of Eastern Europe.

 Culture

 Identity

-The Ursari are among the groups of Roma to practice endogamy, alongside the Kalderash, the Lovari and the Gabori; many Mechkara believe refer to themselves as "Vlachs" or "Romanians", and tend to consider themselves distinct from other Roma.
+The Ursari are among the groups of Roma to practice endogamy, alongside the Kalderash, the Lovari and the Gabori; many Mechkara refer to themselves as "Vlachs" or "Romanians", and tend to consider themselves distinct from other Roma.
 For the Ursari community at large, the rules upheld specifically prevent sexual contact with the gadjo and favor arranged marriages, but seem to have allowed for intermarriage inside the Boyash community at large.
 They are also among the few Roma groups to allow the marriage of young teenagers, although this custom is falling out of use.

 Eastern Orthodox by tradition (belonging to either the Romanian Orthodox or Bulgarian Orthodox churches), many Ursari are adhering to Protestant movements such as Pentecostalism.
 The Ursari in Serbia and Italy are members of the Serbian Orthodox Church.
 Days of the calendar traditionally upheld as holidays by the Ursari include February 1, the first day of fair seasons, and the Orthodox Calendar November 30 feast of Saint Andrew (whom the Ursari people regard as a patron saint).
 In the early first decade of the 21st century, the New Testament was being translated into the Ursari form of the Balkan Romani language.